min2ha/ukwa-site/content/target/4602/index.en.md

   "subject": "Religion/Theology"
 }

-# Keeping the Faith: the transmission of Sikhism among young British Sikhs

 <p>Research project at the University of Leeds, funded by the AHRC/ESRC Religion and Society programme and the Bradford Educational and Cultural Association of Sikhs (BECAS)</p>